binipringle/crim-outline/index.md

   Queen v.
 Dudley & Stephens

   Here we’re seeing some of the opinion that we didn’t see back then.
 Here we are looking at different aspect – necessity –
   RULE: Common law principle that necessity cannot be used as a defense for murder.
+Under the common law, necessity and duress were not defenses to murder,

   What about if Dudley and Stephens did this in NY.
 There is no specific language in NYPL 35.05 that serves as a blanket prohibition of applying necessity to murder.
 Nor does MPC.
 The challenge would be “clearly outweigh” – Dudley and Stephens would have argued 3 people or 1 person.